mirmubashirahmed/_swsphotostories/README.txt

 4. Commit and push.
 5. Wait for the Actions workflow to finish.
 6. Open your Pages URL.

-How to replace an existing repo with this pack
-- Delete the old netlify.toml if it is still in the repo.
-- Replace index.html, story.html, assets/, data/, images/, scripts/, package.json, README.txt.
-- Add the new .github/workflows/pages.yml file.
-- Add the .nojekyll file.
-- Commit all changes and push.

 Important
 - If you add or rename images later, commit and push again so the image manifest is rebuilt.